 Claims – Claim Review and Scrubbing and Claim Follow-Up

 Looking for Electronic Medical Records Software (EMR Software) is a time-consuming project.
 With over 600 EHR/EMR and Practice Management Software companies today, there are many things to consider when thinking to start using or switching your Electronic Health Records Software (EMR Software).
 You must make sure that you have covered every aspect involved before making a final decision.
-The term EHR Software or EMR Software (Electronic Health Records) merely represents maintaining medical records for patients electronically or using a computer system.
+The term EMR Software or EHR Software (Electronic Health Records) merely represents maintaining medical records for patients electronically or using a computer system.
 Specially designed software enables physicians and other medical professionals to store extensive sets of patient data ranging from patient demographics to detailed clinical information, such as medical history, social history, lab reports and more.

-Since all medical providers (MDs, DOs, PAs, NPs, LCSW, OT, etc.) work distinctly based on their background and medical specialty, EHR Software or EMR Software must accommodate the unique style and documentation requirements.
+Since all medical providers (MDs, DOs, PAs, NPs, LCSW, OT, etc.) work distinctly based on their background and medical specialty, EMR Software or EHR Software must accommodate the unique style and documentation requirements.
 Examples of such specialty-specific features include the ability to annotate images or the capability to store before/after photos for Pain Management specialists and Dermatology specialists respectively.
 Similarly, other specialties such as Pediatrics, Oncology, Podiatry, Ophthalmology, Neurology, Nephrology, Dialysis Centers, Rheumatology and Chiropractic Care require their unique set of specialty-specific features to simplify adoption.

 Since the introduction of the HITECH Act, healthcare IT has undergone a massive transition starting from the widely recognized Meaningful Use program to what is now known as MACRA, the Medicare EHR Incentive Program.
 The Meaningful Use program has transformed and now formed part of the four components of the new Merit-Based Incentive Payment System (MIPS), which itself is a fundamental part of MACRA.